sm4rtm4art/LLM_Rag/EXPANSION_PLAN.md

     - [ ] Investigate ColBERT (potentially as part of a JuristenRAG-style approach) as an alignment-sensitive reranker or for fine-grained similarity assessment in long legal contexts (contract clauses, definitions).
     - [ ] Consider RAG-based verification using a legal knowledge base (e.g., German BGB/contract law database via SPARQL or RDF, potentially explored within a JuristenRAG framework).

-- **Outcome**: **Initial prototype of LLM-enhanced comparison complete.** Detailed, semantically aware comparison highlighting not just _that_ sections differ, but _how_ they differ (meaning, rewrite, structure), presented in a clearer format.
-System can now make calls to an LLM (via Ollama) for specified section pairs and store structured results.
-Next steps focus on surfacing these results and refining the logic. **Further refinement will target legal document specifics.**
+- **Outcome**: **Initial prototype of LLM-enhanced comparison complete and refined.** Detailed, semantically aware comparison highlighting not just _that_ sections differ, but _how_ they differ (meaning, rewrite, structure), presented in a clearer format.
+System can now make calls to an LLM (via Ollama) for specified section pairs, handles short content, and stores structured results.
+LLM details are displayed in reports.
+Core code quality improved with docstrings, formatting, and linting.
+Essential unit tests for LLM logic added. **Further refinement will target legal document specifics, prompt engineering, and more comprehensive testing.**

 ## Enhanced Evaluation Metrics & Framework